How Keto Helped Us Lose Weight & Increase Our Energy Levels

 1/2 teaspoon fresh pepper

 6 eggs or 8 white eggs or 18 tbs of white eggs (simply egg whites box)

 125 g of grated Parmesan cheese

-Place in a small saucepan blueberries, stevia and lemon juice, cover and cook for 10 min.
+- Place in a small saucepan the blueberries, stevia and lemon juice, cover and cook for 10 min.
 Let it cold a bit and blend the mixture.
-In the same saucepan heat the cream, vanilla, and gelatine.
+In the same saucepan heat the cream and gelatin.
 Stir over a medium heat until it starts boiling.
 Add the blended blueberries and mix both mixtures.
 Pour into small glasses or containers.